anton-k/mig/docs/src/06-json-api-example.md

 we give user a token and also set the expiration for it.
 We will expire it 10 minutes after registration.
-The expiration is concurrent process that is forked from the thread that hnadles the request.
+The expiration is concurrent process that is forked from the thread that handles the request.
 If user has no rights to use our service we report error.

 Let's check for authorization tokens.
 Ideally we would like to add this action to all handlers of our application.
 We would like to keep